protontypes/open-sustainable-technology/README.md

 - [rcrisp](https://github.com/CityRiverSpaces/rcrisp) - Provides tools to automate the morphological delineation of riverside urban areas following the CRiSp (City River Spaces) method.

 ## Atmosphere

+> The layer of mixed gas surrounding the Earth, retained by gravity.

 ### Atmospheric Composition and Dynamics

+> **What?** The study of the mixture and chemical makeup of gases, liquids, and solid particles in the Earth's atmosphere and the physical processes that govern them.

+> **How?** These projects implement atmospheric circulation models, and help simulate various aspects of atmospheric interactions.

 - [qgs](https://github.com/Climdyn/qgs) - Models the dynamics of a 2-layer quasi-geostrophic channel atmosphere on a beta-plane, coupled to a simple land or shallow-water ocean component.
 - [pyglow](https://github.com/timduly4/pyglow) - A Python module that wraps several upper atmosphere climatological models written in FORTRAN.
 - [Mission Support System](https://github.com/Open-MSS/MSS) - A collaboration server to plan atmospheric research flights.